zikichombo/ext/README.md

 compatibility and liability is up to consumers of ext.
 We prefer delivering a simpler licensing solution, as is the case in all the other repositories.
-But sometimes the easiest way to collaborate may be to drop the concerns over import direction between the developers, at the cost of consumer licensing complexity. ext can provide a place to do that.
+But sometimes the easiest way to collaborate may be to drop the concerns over import direction between the developers, at the cost of consumer licensing complexity. ext provides a place to do that.